pradip676/OverTheWire-Bandit/README.md

 ## 💡 Why YOU Should Do Bandit
 If you:
-- Get confused by Linux permissions
+- Want to get confused by Linux permissions
 - Are curious about cybersecurity
 - Want to break things but legally